zuojr/zuojr.github.io/_pages/cv.md

 Education
 ======
-* Bachelor in Information Management and Information Systems, Tsinghua University, Sept.2022 - now
+* Bachelor of Management, Tsinghua University, Sept.2022 - now
+  *Majoring in Information Management and Information Systems
 * Mudanjiang No.1 Senior High School, Sept.2019 - June.2022
+  *Number One Scholar of Science of Mudanjiang in Gaokao, 2022.

 Competence
 ======